FOSSEE/st-scripts/getting_started_with_ipython/script.rst

 ..
 R10

-Now let's see how the ipython remembers the history of commands ? let's try an example ``print 1+2``.
+Now let's see how the ipython remembers the history of commands.
+For example ``print 1+2``.

 Instead of typing the whole thing,use the up arrow key to go back to the command ``1+2`` which we did before, now use the left-arrow key to